 |Medicare Part D (Average)||$40||$480|

 |Medicare Supplement Insurance

 These numbers will change a little bit depending on your income bracket and your state.
-The figures above assume your modified adjusted gross income is less than $170,000 filing jointly.
-If that's the case, take a look at that annual total per couple.
-Did you budget at least $4,152 per person for your Medicare-related costs?
+The figures above assume your modified adjusted gross income is less than $182,000 for a married couple filing jointly; if your income is higher, you'll pay extra for Medicare Part B and D. Either way, take a look at that annual total per person.
+Did you budget at least $4,657.20 per person for your Medicare-related costs?